rssh/dotty-cps-async/docs/BasicUsage.rst

 You can look at the :ref:`Integrations` section for the libraries needed for well-known monadic frameworks.

-Also monad can-be abstracted out as in next example:
+Also monad can be abstracted out as in the following example:

  .. code-block:: scala